open-pioneer/trails-openlayers-base-packages/src/packages/feature-editing/README.md

 #### Example

-The following self contained example demonstrates of all the relevant bits and pieces.
+The following self-contained example demonstrates of all the relevant bits and pieces.

 ```tsx
 import { FeatureEditor, FeatureWriter, type FeatureTemplate } from "@open-pioneer/feature-editing";